auth0/auth0-python/README.md

 ##auth0-py

-Example of integrating a Python Web App with Auth0.
+Example of integrating Auth0 with a Python Web App.

 ## Install